 It's befitting that the foundation for DC Comics' "The New 52" should be introduced by the same character that heralded the return of superhero comics at the publisher in 1956 with Showcase #4.
 The Flash, in the pages of the limited series Flashpoint (May, 2011), encounters events that rewrite the history of the DC Universe and sweep away most of the continuity of the previous decades.

 Why the reboot?

 Losing market share to Marvel Comics, both in print and the digital comics market, and spurred to action by Marvel's recent acquisition by the Walt Disney Corporation, DC Comics needed to grab readers' attentions.
-Hoping to attract young readers who, due to growing competition from other media and a general lack of interests in reading, had not been purchasing comics for decades, DC Comics chose a radical course, cancel every title published and reintroduce its characters with new #1 issues as though the previous continuity did not exist, and couple each issues' sale date with a digital copy available to download for a fee.
+Hoping to attract young readers who had not been purchasing comics for decades due to growing competition from other media and a general decline in youth reading, DC Comics chose a radical course, cancel every title published and reintroduce its characters with new #1 issues as though the previous continuity did not exist, and couple each issues' sale date with a digital copy available to download for a fee.

 Offering a digital copy during the same month as the print version being made available for sale worried and upset many comic shop owners.
 What this move by DC Comics will eventually mean for an industry soon to mature into its first century, only the future knows, but hopefully for the publisher and the industry at large, it will not be another implosion on the magnitude of the failed "DC Explosion" of the 1970s.

 When comics were published during the Golden Age of the 1940's, social issues were rarely tackled.
 In general comics served as government propaganda supporting the war overseas against the Nazi's and Imperialist Japanese.
 Due to the Comics Code Authority, after 1954 comics were censored, ensuring government and moral authority was never challenged without dire economic consequences for the publisher.